 American Shad: Alosa sapidissima

-- Belly with scutes forming distinct keel with one or more dark spots in a row behind operculum
+- One or more dark spots in a row behind operculum

-- The lower jaw has a pointed tip that fits into v-shaped notch in upper jaw
+- Lower jaw with pointed tip that fits into v-shaped notch in upper jaw

 State Record: This species is not currently eligible for a state record.

 Fishing Tips and Facts: Plankton feeders, but will strike small, bright spoons or flies.
 Their roe (as many as 30,000 in a single female) is prized and their flesh is full of fork bones.